-Please take a moment to read through the campus resident handbook, also known as Settling In.
+Please take a moment to read through the LC Residential Handbook.
 The information included in Settling In include important information such as expectations for community living, check-in and check-out processes, food services, policies and procedures, and other residential services.

 Plan Ahead and Mail Ahead

-If you are planning to send any packages, i.e. bedding, clothes, room supplies, etc., to campus before your arrival on August 28th, then please follow the Package Shipment Information.
-Your parcels should arrive on campus between August 12th and August 23rd.
-If you are arriving early as part of an athletic team, please note that shipped packages will not be delivered to your residence hall until Monday, August 26th.
+If you are planning to send any packages, i.e. bedding, clothes, room supplies, etc., to campus before your arrival on August 24th, 2022, then please follow the Package Shipment Information

 Bed Modification Request